(reading time: 1 hour, 26 minutes)

 “Alright.
 I’ll tell you.”
 Nayth grinned, throwing a look in Teal’s direction.
 The tilefolk reached behind his back, grabbed a knot of fabric, and undid it.
 The pieces of cloth making it up hung between his legs.
 “I used these wrappings to hide my identity.
 I thought if they saw only black in the dead of night, meddling with the ice, they would blame the sinker.”

 “My escape plan… I hadn’t gotten that far yet.”
 Bobat grabbed the dangling piece of the path from Nayth’s hand and shoved his knee into his captain’s groin.
 Nayth doubled over and stumbled backward.
 The tilefolk gripped the prism in both hands and hopped.
 Rather than collide with the ice his feet kept going.
 Bobat vanished into the ground in an instant.
-He’d positioned himself directly over the patch cleared of frost.
-He was safely in the Reflecting Path.
+He’d positioned himself directly over the patch cleared of frost and was now safely in the Reflecting Path.
 None could follow, but all tried.

 The two crews merged into one angry blob, all eyes and sockets cast down at the ice.
 They swished their feet across the surface, clearing the frost as quickly as they could.
 Teal’s clothed bonepickers grabbed their sleeves and tossed themselves, spinning across the ice to clear it even faster.
 The skeletons moved like soap biscuits across a slick surface, bouncing off each other until most of the lakeside was clear of frost.
 Nayth’s bonepickers dropped off the wall and joined the chase, their captain the only folk left behind.
 He sat there on his knees, cold hands pressed between them, staring at his reflection.

 “I can see the blighter!”
 Bonswario declared.
 He stabbed at the ice, but it did no good.
 Bobat was visible, but the path was inverted, so they only saw the soles of his boots as he ran across the ice, searching for a way out of the melt crater.
-A few ran ahead and scored the ice with their weapons, hoping to create some sort of corresponding barrier in the reflecting Path, yet the boot soles powered right past the gouges.
+A few ran ahead and scored the ice with their weapons, hoping to create some sort of corresponding barrier in the Reflecting Path, yet the boot soles powered right past the gouges.
 Bobat drew them all away from the camps and right up to the curved wall of the crater.
 His body stretched up its side and reversed, so that now he stood before them on a reflective wall.

 The top of the crater’s side was jagged.
 Streams of fresh powdery snow fell between its spires like the flow of a dropglass.
 Bobat stood between two such streams, his image stretched and warped by the tall ice.
 His limbs wiggled about in mockery of his former crewmates.
 He opened his tilefolk mouth wide, his triangular teeth exaggerated to more than twice their actual size.
 They couldn’t hear his laughter from within the path, but it was plain enough to see.